 Elaborating the already introduced material:

-You can find plus lessons in the second edition of manual step 1.
-The manual is 200 pages now.
+You can find plus lessons in the manual of Step 1.

 Read more about the mix books in info.